thegodone/molds-branch/doc/README.txt

          HOLEPLOT_END

    <Particle Plot>
-      Write particle plot directive for the output of the density of i the particle which lives avobe Fermi's see.
+      Write particle plot directive for the output of the density of the particle which lives avobe Fermi's see.
       Note that this plot is valid only when CIS is required.